 This practice is used on all lands subject to erosion and high runoff that need the additional protection.
 Mulching can be applied to achieve one or a combination of purposes.
 Mulch materials may consist of natural or artificial materials of sufficient dimension and durability to achieve the intended purpose for the required time period.

-Organic farming is an ecologically based system that relies on preventative practices for weed, insect and disease problems, uses nontoxic methods to manage problems if they arise, and improves the natural resources of the land, including soil and water quality.
-NRCS can help organic producers develop a conservation plan that meets their goals and can often help with financial assistance to implement elements of the plan.
+Organic farming is an ecologically-based system that relies on preventative practices for weed, insect and disease problems, uses nontoxic methods to manage problems if they arise, and improves the natural resources of the land, including soil and water quality.